 Aside from the inconvenience is the direct danger you face by putting yourself in the situation.
 At least 16 people have died as a result of the floods and mudslides - with scores injured.
 While the weather has calmed down a bit more, it's just not worth visiting at the present time.

-Jesse - TID PLACES almost 7 years ago
+Jesse - TID PLACES about 7 years ago